apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

    :::note

    * Since ApeCloud MySQL currently supports multiple templates, it is required to use `--config-spec` to specify a configuration template.
 You can run `kbcli cluster describe-config mysql-cluster` to view all template names.
-   * If there are multiple components in a cluster, use `--component` to specify a component.
+   * If there are multiple components in a cluster, use `--components` to specify a component.

    :::